jocelynmutso/documentation-test/src/markdown/000_basic_operations/002_groups.md

 ### Multi-row Group

-This type of group is used when multiple inputs are required, for example, when collecting a client's first, middle, and last names as independent inputs.
+This type of group is used when multiple inputs are required, for example, when collecting a client's first, middle, and last names as separate inputs.
+On the filling side, a multi-row group will be rendered as a row containing a group of input fields.
+The number of fields rendered within the group is determined by the number of input fields created within that group on the Composer side.

 A multi-row group can contain any combination of different inputs.